PMI Removal Appraisals

 Every month, if you’re like most of us, you dutifully make your mortgage payment.
 Have you ever given any thought to exactly what makes up your monthly payment?
 For most of us, the mortgage payment not only pays off the mortgage loan, but a portion also gets put into an escrow account to pay for real estate taxes and a variety of different types of insurance (homeowners, hazard, flood, PMI, etc).

 If you purchased your home with conventional financing and put less than 20% down, it’s likely you’re paying PMI.
 PMI protects the lender or investor against loss if a borrower stops making payments.
-Often, homeowners mistakenly pay
+Often, homeowners mistakenly pay this insurance years after it’s no longer needed and as a result end up paying thousands in useless insurance premiums.

 Here’s the good news that many homeowners don’t realize – once you’ve reached 20% equity in your home by appreciation, improvements made to the home or by paying down the principal balance of the mortgage (or any combination of the three), you can force the lender to cancel PMI.
 All you have to do is request in writing that the PMI be canceled (most lenders have a brief form which must be filled out) and provide the lender with proof of sufficient equity over 20%.